apache/qpid-proton/examples/go/README.md

 There are 3 Go packages for proton:

-- qpid.apache.org/proton/concurrent: Easy-to-use, concurrent API for concurrent clients and servers.
+- qpid.apache.org/electron: Concurrent, procedural API for messaging clients and servers.
-- qpid.apache.org/proton/amqp: Convert AMQP messages and data to and from Go data types.
 - qpid.apache.org/proton: Direct access to the event-driven, concurrent-unsafe proton library.

-Most applications should use the `concurrent` package.
-The `proton` package is for applications that need low-level access to the proton library.
+- qpid.apache.org/amqp: Convert AMQP messages and data to and from Go data types.

+`proton` and `electron` are alternative APIs for sending messages. `proton` is a direct wrapping of the concurrent-unsafe, event-driven C proton API. `electron` is a procedural, concurrent-safe interface that may be more convenient and familiar for Go programmers.
+The examples `proton/broker.go` and `electron/broker.go` give an illustration of how the APIs differ.

 ## Example programs

+electron
-- [receive.go](receive.go) receive from many connections concurrently.
+- [receive.go](electron/receive.go) receive from many connections concurrently.
-- [send.go](send.go) send to many connections concurrently.
+- [send.go](electron/send.go) send to many connections concurrently.
+- [broker.go](electron/broker.go) a simple broker using the electron API

+proton
+- [broker.go](proton/broker.go) a simple broker using the proton API

 ## Using the Go packages

-Use `go get qpid.apache.org/proton/concurrent` or check out the proton repository and set your GOPATH environment variable to include `/<path-to-proton>/proton-c/bindings/go`
+Use `go get qpid.apache.org/electron` or check out the proton repository and set your GOPATH environment variable to include `/<path-to-proton>/proton-c/bindings/go`

 The proton Go packages include C code so the cgo compiler needs to be able to